 Who do you want to meet?
 Why do you want to meet them?
 This will help you focus your efforts over time.

 For me, I have an Excel sheet that I update regularly.
 It shows the name of the person I want to contact, their location, any similarities I have to them and other important stats.
-Now, whenever I travel I take a look in the Excel sheet to see if I am in the city of a potential networking partner.
+Now, whenever I travel I take a look at the Excel sheet to see if I am in the city of a potential networking partner.

 Lead with giving